 (6) A permittee or other person shall not contravene any condition, restriction or prohibition imposed under subsection (5).

-Penalty: $500.
+Penalty for this subsection: a fine of $500.

 (7) The Commission may, whether or not a person is convicted of an offence under subsection (6), cancel or suspend a permit if the Commission is satisfied that any condition, restriction or prohibition imposed under subsection (5) with respect to the permit has not been complied with.